The Portland Remodel ReviewAn editorial resource for Portland homeowners

 How much does a whole-home renovation cost in Portland?

-Whole-home renovations in Portland typically start in the mid six figures and scale with square footage, structural work, and finish level.
-Reworking layouts, systems (electrical, plumbing, HVAC), and multiple kitchens and baths is what drives the budget.
+Whole-home renovations in Portland usually start in the mid six figures and scale with square footage, structural work, and finish level.
+Reworking layouts, the systems behind the walls (electrical, plumbing, HVAC), and multiple kitchens and baths is what drives the budget.

 How long does a whole-home renovation take?

-Expect 6–12 months or more of construction for a true whole-home renovation, plus a substantial design and permitting phase.
-Larger and more structural projects sit at the upper end.
+Expect 6–12 months or more of construction for a true whole-home renovation, plus a substantial design and permitting phase before that.
+The larger and more structural the project, the closer to the top of that range it lands.

 Can you renovate an older Portland home without losing its character?

-Yes — and in neighborhoods like Laurelhurst, Irvington and Alameda it is often the goal.
-The craft is in updating systems, layouts and energy performance while preserving the millwork, proportions and details that make these homes special.
+Yes, and in neighborhoods like Laurelhurst, Irvington, and Alameda it is usually the point.
+The craft is in updating systems, layouts, and energy performance while keeping the millwork, proportions, and details that make these homes worth the trouble.

 What is design-build and why does it matter for whole-home projects?

 Design-build means one team handles both design and construction under a single contract.
-For complex whole-home work, it removes the gaps between architect and builder, keeps budget and design aligned, and gives you one point of accountability.
+On complex whole-home work it closes the gap between architect and builder, keeps budget and design in sync, and leaves you one party to hold accountable.

 Considering a whole-home renovation?